syncfusion-content/xamarin-docs/Xamarin/Chat/Suggestions.md

 ### Add an image in suggestion item

-suggestion allows to add image in suggestion list by setting image source to [Suggestion.Image](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.Suggestion~Image.html) property.
+`SfChat` allows to add image in suggestion list by setting image source to the [Suggestion.Image](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.Suggestion~Image.html) property.

-To add image in suggestion list in message, follow the code example:
+To add image in suggestion list in message, refer the below the code example:

 {% tabs %}
 {% highlight xaml %}